Home / SMSFs / SMSF strategies and checklists / Small APRA funds: What are they and why would I need one?

 SAFs are a separate class of super fund and, like SMSFs, are limited to six or fewer members.

-Unlike SMSFs, which are regulated by the Australian Taxation Office (ATO), SAFs are regulated by the Australian Prudential Regulation Authority (APRA), which is also the regulator of large public offer super funds.
+Unlike SMSFs, which are regulated by the Australian Taxation Office (ATO), SAFs are regulated by the Australian Prudential Regulation Authority (APRA), which is also the regulator of large public offer funds.

 Compared to most retail and industry super funds, SAFs are quite flexible.
 For some people, they actually provide a better alternative than their more popular sibling, the SMSF.